OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-2.markdown

   * [Download Orchard.LearnOrchard.FeaturedProduct-Part2-v1.0.zip](../Attachments/getting-started-with-modules-part-2/Orchard.LearnOrchard.FeaturedProduct-Part2-v1.0.zip)

-To use it in Orchard simply extract the archive into the modules directory at `.\src\Orchard.Web\Modules\`.
+To use it in Orchard simply extract the archive into the modules directory at `.\src\Orchard.Web\Modules\ `.
 If you already have the module installed from a previous part then delete that folder first.

-> For Orchard to recognize it the folder name should match the name of the module.
+> For Orchard to recognize it, the folder name should match the name of the module.
 Make sure that the folder name is `Orchard.LearnOrchard.FeaturedProduct` and then the modules files are located directly under that.

 ## Conclusion
 This part of the course has expanded your knowledge to touch on some of the data storage and content management features in Orchard.

 You have added in the common module development classes that we didn't cover in the first part.
 You've experienced using the data migrations to incrementally update your data.
 You've also seen the basics of creating an admin interface and using it to update the configuration settings of a widget.

 You can now see the core process of adding a variable to your module and then implementing it, working successively up the layers to surface it in the admin dashboard and the front-end view.

 In the next part of the getting started with modules course we will look at [working with content items at the code level](Getting-Started-with-Modules-Part-3).